CentOS-PaaS-SIG/linchpin/docs/source/intro_installation.rst

 ```````````````

 As linchpin is a collection of playbooks, Ansible should be installed on the machine before we start using linchpin .
-You may follow the link for installing Ansible. `Ansible Installation <http://docs.ansible.com/ansible/intro_installation.html>`_
+You may follow the given link for installing Ansible. `Ansible Installation <http://docs.ansible.com/ansible/intro_installation.html>`_

 | Note:
 | Ansible version installed should be >= 2.1.0